Twitter CEO Dorsey needs to bring answers on free speech, Rep. Walden says

 "Are they just trying to ferret out really obscene and abusive and hateful things?
 But then who defines hate speech?
 How's all that work?" he said.
 "If you can't get your message out, then you're silenced.
 Silence is censorship, and censorship is a bad thing in a democracy."

-Here are edited excerpts from our conversation with the Republican congressman ahead of the testimony planned for Wednesday.
+Here are edited excerpts from our conversation with Walden ahead of the testimony planned for Wednesday.

 What do you think is at stake in these hearings?